Angelique Gerber

 Angelique Gerber (born 16 April 1983) is a South African actress who was born, lives and works in Johannesburg.
-She temporarily stayed in Canada from 2001 to 2002 for the shooting of Disposable Life.
 She attended Hoërskool Hugenote in Springs and is best known for her part in 7^{de} Laan as Clara.
 In the South African soap opera 7^{de} Laan, she portrays Clara, a young girl from Bucharest, Romania, who speaks broken Afrikaans and sometimes struggles to express herself properly.
 She also had a significant role in the 2002 Canadian film Disposable Life playing the role of Emily.

 She also hosted the latest series of Boer soek 'n vrou on KykNet.